 - In a medium bowl, sift together flour, salt, and baking soda.
 Set aside

 - In a large bowl, cream together shortening, butter, sugars, egg, and vanilla.

 - Gradually combine half of the flour mixture into the wet mixture.
 Use a rubber spatula to incorporate the other half of the flour mixture if the dough gets to thick for the mixer.

 - Stir in the chocolate chips.

 - Roll the dough into tablespoon sized balls.

 - Place on a baking sheet lined with parchment paper, 2 inches apart

 - Bake for 7-10 minutes.

-- Remove from oven when cookies are slightly golden around the edges and puffy and soft on the tops.
+- Remove from oven when cookies are slightly golden around the edges and soft on the tops.

-- Leave cookies in the pan for 2-3 minutes to continue cooking outside of the oven.
+- Leave cookies on the pan for 2-3 minutes to continue cooking outside of the oven.

 - Serve immediately.
 Store leftovers in an air-tight container.